jellyfin/jellyfin-mpv-shim/README.md

     - Default on Windows: `mpvpipe`
     - Default on other platforms: `/tmp/mpvsocket`

-Currently on Windows the built-in MPV does now work with SVP.
+Currently on Windows the built-in MPV does not work with SVP.
 You must download MPV yourself.

  - Download the latest MPV build [from here](https://sourceforge.net/projects/mpv-player-windows/files/64bit/).
  - Follow the [vapoursynth instructions](https://github.com/shinchiro/mpv-winbuild-cmake/wiki/Setup-vapoursynth-for-mpv).